 Students should complete the grade and GPA requirements described on the chart above and course requirements summarized in the program chart to receive the Bachelor of Science in Diagnostic Imaging Degree.
-(A maximum of 72 educational and 6 externship credit units can be transferred from other educational institutions or obtained from work experience.
+(A maximum of 72 educational and 6 externship credit units can be transferred from other educational institutions.
 DI courses' units can be transferred from diagnostic imaging programs only.)
 Academic credit received ten (10) years or more before the program completion will be deemed "no longer applicable".

-SUGGESTED COURSE SEQUENCING FOR THE BACHELOR OF SCIENCE IN DIAGNOSTIC IMAGING DEGREE PROGRAM\
+SUGGESTED COURSE SEQUENCING FOR THE BACHELOR OF SCIENCE IN DIAGNOSTIC IMAGING DEGREE PROGRAM